 David’s procedure is a surgery where the aortic root is replaced without removing the aortic valve.
 Similar to Bentall procedure, the two coronary arteries attached to the aorta are separated.
 The diseased section of the aorta is removed except the valve tissues.
 These valve tissues are sutured to the artificial graft and separated coronary arteries are sutured back to the aorta.
 David’s procedure retains the natural valve and eliminates the possibility of administering blood thinners to the patient for their entire life.
 On completion, the incisions made in the chest to access the aorta are carefully sutured and bandaged.

-1) What is Minimal Invasive Cardiac Surgery (MICS)?
+1) What is Minimally Invasive Cardiac Surgery (MICS)?

 It is a technique where entire heart operation is performed through small 2-inch openings.
 The opening is either at the side or middle of chest.